2020 ASAP Global Alliance Summit: Now VirtualRegister Now!

-Rescheduled - due to health concerns the conference organizers have decided to reschedule this event from March to June.
+Due to health concerns the conference organizers have decided to switch this event to a virtual model.

 Vantage Partners leads three sessions at the June 23-25, 2020 ASAP Global Alliance Summit.
-Vantage is pleased to again be a Platinum Sponsor of the event, held this year at the Renaissance Tampa International Plaza Hotel in Tampa, Florida USA.
+Vantage is pleased to again be a Platinum Sponsor of the event.

 To learn more and register for this year’s Summit, visit www.asapsummit.org.
 Use Discount Code ‘sum20sponpar‘ to receive an additional 30% discount courtesy of Vantage Partners.